nixworks/public/news/2007/06/11/README.md

 ##### Flooding
 ### [ Flooding in the southern Chinese provinces of Guangdong, Guangxi, Guizhou, Hunan, Fujian, and Jiangxi damage agricultural land and crops, kill 66 people, and force 600,000 people from their homes. ](/news/2007/06/11/flooding-in-the-southern-chinese-provinces-of-guangdong-guangxi-guizhou-hunan-fujian-and-jiangxi-damage-agricultural-land-and-crops-k.md)
-_Context: Guangdong, Guizhou, Guangxi Zhuang, Fujian, Jiangxi, Hunan, Flooding_
+_Context: Guangdong, Guizhou, Guangxi Zhuang, Flooding, Fujian, Jiangxi, Hunan_

 ##### Majeedah Bolkiah
 ### [ Majeedah Bolkiah&mdash;daughter of Hassanal Bolkiah, Sultan of Brunei&mdash;marries Khairul Khalil, an official in the office of the Prime Minister in a lavish Islamic wedding ceremony. ](/news/2007/06/11/majeedah-bolkiah-mdash-daughter-of-hassanal-bolkiah-sultan-of-brunei-mdash-marries-khairul-khalil-an-official-in-the-office-of-the-prime.md)
-_Context: Brunei, Islam, Sultan, Hassanal Bolkiah, Majeedah Bolkiah, wedding, Khairul Khalil, Prime Minister_
+_Context: Khairul Khalil, Majeedah Bolkiah, Islam, Prime Minister, Brunei, Sultan, Hassanal Bolkiah, wedding_

 ##### Newcastle
 ### [ Newcastle, New South Wales remains on alert for rising floodwaters from the Hunter River as people evacuated from Maitland, New South Wales return to their home. ](/news/2007/06/11/newcastle-new-south-wales-remains-on-alert-for-rising-floodwaters-from-the-hunter-river-as-people-evacuated-from-maitland-new-south-wales.md)
-_Context: Maitland, New South Wales, Hunter River, flood, Newcastle_
+_Context: flood, Newcastle, Maitland, New South Wales, Hunter River_

 ## [Previous Day...](/news/2007/06/10/index.md)